Shopping in Dublin

 Located on Dublin’s busiest shopping street, Mary Street, the Shopping Centre is home to a wide range of stores offering fashion, leisure, technology as well as a growing selection of dining options for visitors to enjoy.
-Recently the centre has deepened its fashion and beauty credentials by attracting the biggest JD Sports in Ireland and a new Superdrug, it is also home to the biggest New Look in Europe, Topshop, a brand new Stradivarius, Best Menswear, Timberland and VANS; there’s even more reasons for fashion lovers to visit.
+Recently the centre has deepened its fashion and beauty credentials by attracting the biggest JD Sports in Ireland and a new Superdrug, it is also home to the biggest New Look in Europe, Topshop, Stradivarius, Best Menswear, Timberland and VANS; now there’s even more reasons for fashion lovers to visit.

-Arriving at Jervis Shopping Centre could not be easier – the Jervis Luas stop is right at the entrance and Dublin bus stops and the Dart are within a few minutes’ walk.
+Arriving at Jervis Shopping Centre could not be easier – the Jervis Luas stop is right at the entrance, and Dublin Bus stops and the Dart are within a few minutes’ walk.
 For those preferring to drive, the Centre’s very modern car park offers 750 car spaces.

 The centre was built on a 12,000 m2 (3-acre) former hospital site, which was bought in 1994 at a cost of £5.97 million.
 The centre was built at a cost of £76 million.
 Most of the facade of the former Hospital has been retained and incorporated into the Shopping Centre.
 Jervis Shopping Centre opened in 1996 and extends to 37,000 sq.m.
 The centre was originally anchored by Debenhams, M&S and Tesco, and boasts 750 Car Parking spaces.
 The property is strategically located on Mary /Henry Street, one of Ireland’s busiest high streets.
 Since 1996 Jervis Shopping Centre has established itself as Dublin’s most successful and vibrant shopping environment.

-Although its main entrance is on Mary Street, the centre is named for Jervis Street Hospital on whose site it was built following the hospital’s closure in the late 1980s.
+Although its main entrance is on Mary Street, the centre is named after Jervis Street Hospital on whose site it was built following the hospital’s closure in the late 1980s.
 The existing Marks and Spencer store on Mary Street was incorporated into the new centre, with the other anchor tenants being Quinnsworth (now Tesco) and New Look in the unit formerly occupied by Debenhams.